When a drone search helps, and when it probably does not

 Start a lost dog search

-Call 909 784 5240 or email [email protected].
-Share recent sightings, the last known location, and a clear photo of your dog.
-We will map a plan, discuss likely movement patterns, and confirm the best flight window.
+Call or text 909 784 5240.
+Send the last known location, recent sightings, and a clear photo of your dog.
+If a drone search looks like a good fit, we will map the area, talk through likely movement, and confirm the best flight window.

 Need more background first?
-Review our lost pet recovery success stories or go straight to the contact page to send details.
+Review the lost pet recovery videos or go to the contact page.